sam399/GameHUB/README.md

 The backend will start on `http://localhost:5000` (or the PORT you specified).

-**2. Populate the game database with 50 popular games**
+**2. Database is pre-populated with 49 games**

+The game database is already populated with a curated collection of 49 games.
+You can verify this by checking MongoDB Atlas or by accessing `/api/games` in the browser once the backend is running.

+To add more games (optional):

 ```powershell
 cd "H:\My Website\GameHUB\gameverse\backend"
 node scripts/populatePopularGames.js
 ```

-This will add a curated collection of 50 popular games including:
-- The Witcher 3, Red Dead Redemption 2, Elden Ring
-- GTA V, Cyberpunk 2077, Baldur's Gate 3
-- Free-to-play titles like Valorant, League of Legends, Fortnite
-- Indie gems like Stardew Valley, Hades, Hollow Knight
-- And many more AAA and beloved titles!

 **3. Start the frontend (Vite)**